MirrorNetworking/Mirror/README.md

 If you are migrating from UNET, then please check out our [Migration Guide](https://mirror-networking.com/docs/General/Migration.html).
 Don't panic, it's very easy and won't take more than 5 minutes.

-## Donations & Priority Support
+## Funding
-Please support [Mirror on GitHub](https://github.com/sponsors/vis2k).
-Priority support included!
+Mirror is free & open source software funded by Donations.
+If you love it, please consider supporting [Mirror on GitHub](https://github.com/sponsors/vis2k).
+You'll receive some pro-tools and priority support access :)

 ## Benchmarks
 * Telepathy [1000 connections](https://github.com/vis2k/Telepathy) test